Royal forest: Areas chosen for royal forests

 The areas that became royal forests were already relatively wild and sparsely populated, and can be related to specific geographic features that made them harder to work as farmland.
-Prosperous, well-farmed areas were not generally chosen to be afforested; if they were, they tended to lose the status fairly rapidly.

 In the South West of England, forests extended across the Upper Jurassic Clay Vale.
 In the Midlands, the clay plain surrounding the River Severn was heavily wooded.
 Clay soils in Oxfordshire, Buckinghamshire, Huntingdonshire and Northamptonshire formed another belt of woodlands.
-In Hampshire, Berkshire and Surrey, woodlands were established on sandy, gravelly acid soils.
+In Hampshire, Berkshire and Surrey, woodlands were established on sandy, gravelly, acid soils.
 In the Scots Highlands, a "deer forest" generally has no trees at all.

 Marshlands in Lincolnshire were afforested.
 Upland moors too were chosen, such as Dartmoor and Exmoor in the South West, and the Peak Forest of Derbyshire.
-The North Yorkshire moors, a sandstone plateau, had a number of Royal Forests.
+The North Yorkshire moors, a sandstone plateau, had a number of royal forests.

 Forest law

 William the Conqueror, a great lover of hunting, established the system of forest law.
 This operated outside the common law, and served to protect game animals and their forest habitat from destruction.
 In the year of his death, 1087, a poem, "The Rime of King William", inserted in the Peterborough Chronicle, expresses English indignation at the forest laws.